IvanLepi/twitchclips/README.md

 ## TODO
 * Finish the backend API
+    * :heavy_check_mark: Implement Sorting by new or by views
+    * Request validation and Return Codes
 * Implement Update Service
     * :heavy_check_mark: Get Top 100 Games
     * :heavy_check_mark: Get Top 100 Clips for each Game